 Buddhist Monks in Cambodia

 Practically anywhere that you go in Cambodia, you are sure to see Buddhist monks dressed in colored robes.
-The monks are highly respected within society - take an opportunity to have a friendly interaction with these interesting people!
+The monks are highly respected within society — take an opportunity to have a friendly interaction!

-- Women should never touch a monk or hand anything to them; even the monk's mother may not do so.
+- Women should never touch a monk or hand anything to them; even the monk's mother may not hug her son while he is a monk.

-- Monks are not allowed to eat after noon - be mindful by not eating or snacking around them.
+- Most Theravada monks are not allowed to eat after noon — be mindful by not eating or snacking around them in the afternoon.

 Temple Etiquette in Cambodia